Radiologist Assistant Program Updates

 • Course load during Fall and Spring clinical semesters is 9- 12 hours (Summer 5- 7 hours)

-Students are required to perform an average of 24 hours of clinical a week under the direct supervision of a radiologist.
+Students are required to perform an average of 24 hours of clinical time a week under the direct supervision of a radiologist.
 The program's total clinical hours have changed from 1440 to 1776.

-RA course squencing
+RA course sequencing

 Semester Previous New